Kenneth McDuff: Broomstick murders

 After driving to another location, McDuff and Green, the latter allegedly under duress, raped Sullivan.
 After she was raped repeatedly, McDuff asked Green for something with which to strangle her.
 Green gave him his belt.
 However, in the end, McDuff opted to use a 3 ft piece of broomstick from his car.
 He choked Sullivan, and then Green and he dumped her body in some bushes.
 They purchased Coca-Cola from a Hillsboro gas station before driving to Green's house to spend the night.
 The following day, McDuff buried his revolver beside Green's garage, and their mutual acquaintance Richard Boyd allowed McDuff to wash his car at his house.
 The next day, Green confessed to Boyd's parents, who told Green's mother, who convinced him to turn himself in.
-McDuff was arrested by Falls County Sheriff Brady Pamplin (who served with Texas Rangers before serving in World War II with United States Army Air Corps) and Deputy U.S. Marshal Thomas Parnell “T.P.”
-McNamara, Sr.
+McDuff was arrested by Falls County Sheriff Albert Brady Pamplin (who served with Texas Rangers before serving in World War II with United States Army Air Corps) and Deputy U.S. Marshal Thomas Parnell “T.P.”
+McNamara Sr.

 McDuff received a death sentence in Texas' electric chair; Green received a 25-year sentence and was released in 1979.
 McDuff's death sentence was commuted to a life sentence, and he hired a lawyer, who amassed a dossier of various evidence that claimed to show that Green was the real killer.
 Some members of the parole board were impressed by the dossier.
 During a one-on-one interview with a board member, McDuff offered him a bribe to secure a favorable decision on the parole application.
 He was given a two-year sentence for trying to bribe the official.
-It proved meaningless, as board members thought McDuff could still "contribute to society" and decided to grant him a parole.
+It proved meaningless, as board members thought McDuff could still "contribute to society" and decided to grant him parole.
 He was released in 1989.